In anime, moments of rage can bring out the best in a character, at least as far as character development goes.

-Most rage scenes are epic, but when the "silent character" or "cool character" goes wild with fury or violence, the resulting scene can be quite shocking—and memorable.
+Most rage scenes are epic, but when the "silent character" or "cool character" goes wild with fury or violence, the resulting scene can be especially shocking—and memorable.

 Sudden bursts of emotions (and power), which are often caused by incidents like deaths or betrayals, can help viewers empathize with a character, to feel what they feel: the rush, the anger, the pain, the loneliness.
 Coupled with high-grade animation, there's nothing better.

-10. Illumi Zoldyck (Hunter X Hunter)
+17. Illumi Zoldyck (Hunter X Hunter)

 In the 141st episode of Hunter X Hunter, there's a scene where Hisoka asks if he's allowed to kill Killua—one of the best scenes of the series.

-9. Masataka Takayanagi (Tenjou Tenge)
+16. Masataka Takayanagi (Tenjho Tenge)

-After being hit by the winning blow, he charged and attacked relentlessly as if he were going to kill him, which even Maya and Aya couldn't stop.
+After being hit by the winning blow, he charges and attacks relentlessly as if he's going to kill him, which even Maya and Aya can't stop.

-8. Hyakkimaru (Dororo)
+15. Hyakkimaru (Dororo)

 One of the most heartbreaking scenes in the series Dororo occurs when Mio—and the children with her—are murdered by the soldiers.

-7. Shigeo Kageyama (Mob Psycho 100)
+14. Shigeo Kageyama (Mob Psycho 100)

-6. Levi Ackerman (Attack on Titan)
+13. Levi Ackerman (Attack on Titan)

-5. Megumi Fushiguro (Jujutsu Kaisen)
+12. Megumi Fushiguro (Jujutsu Kaisen)

 The Chimera Shadow Garden of Megumi Fushiguro is one of the most badass scenes in Jujutsu Kaisen.
-Though he states that the technique is still incomplete, he manages to defeat a special-grade cursed spirit who has Sukuna's finger.
+Though he states that the technique is still incomplete, he manages to defeat a special-grade cursed spirit who has Ryomen Sukuna's finger.

 11. Rin Okumura (Blue Exorcist)